Asphalt 5

-Asphalt 5 is a 2009 racing video game developed and published by Gameloft and is the fifth major game of Asphalt series.
+Asphalt 5 is a 2009 racing video game developed and published by Gameloft and is the fifth major game of the Asphalt series.
 It was released for iOS on November 2, 2009, for webOS on January 8, 2010, for Android on March 18, for Symbian^3 and Bada on December 22, and for Windows Phone 7 on July 16, 2012.

 Gameplay

 Asphalt 5's gameplay is very similar to that of Asphalt 4: Elite Racing and Ferrari GT: Evolution, with the player given the option of either tilting the device, touching the side of the screen to steer or using a virtual on-screen steering wheel.
 The iPhone version of the game uses landscape steering.
 The game also has a multiplayer mode, both local through Wi-Fi and Bluetooth, and global through an internet connection.

 There are 30 licensed vehicles available and 17 locations to race at.